 While you can use low-fat or fat-free versions of cream cheese and sour cream, keep in mind that it may slightly alter the dip's texture and creaminess.
 The result may be less rich and tangy compared to using full-fat dairy products.

-More Crock Pot Dip Recipes
+More Slow Cooker Dip Recipes

 I would love it if you would leave a 5 Star ⭐️⭐️⭐️⭐️⭐️ rating below.
 Then follow me on Facebook, Instagram, and Pinterest!
 Share your favorite recipes or ask questions in my Facebook Group.